Instead of the traditional feta cheese, this vegan spanakopita recipe uses tofu (marinated with lemon juice, miso, and mustard).

 - Wring the spinach: Drain the spinach in a mesh strainer and run under cold water until completely cool.
 Using your hands, squeeze all the water out of the spinach (don’t rush this step – otherwise, you’ll end up with a soupy pie) and add to the bowl with the tofu.

 - Assemble the pie: Brush the bottom and sides of a 9×13” casserole dish with oil.
 Place a sheet of phyllo in the dish and brush lightly with oil, repeating the process with 4 more sheets, brushing with oil between each layer (don’t brush the top of the last sheet though).
 Work gently, but don’t worry if the sheets tear here and there.
-Keep the remaining phyllo covered to avoid drying it out.
+Keep the remaining phyllo covered with a towel to avoid drying it out.

 - Add the filling and cover with a sheet of phyllo; press with your hands to pack it down.
 Brush the phyllo with oil and repeat with 4 more sheets, brushing with oil between each layer as before.
 Finally, brush the last sheet with oil and sprinkle with sesame seeds (optional).